-All our staff are committed to providing a dynamic curriculum based on skills and knowledge pupils will need once they enter the world as young adults.
+All our staff at NLGS are committed to providing a dynamic curriculum based on skills and knowledge pupils will need once they enter the world as young adults.
 Whether they choose to go on to further education, go directly into a training apprenticeship, or into employment, our curriculum pathways will prepare pupils for lifelong learning.

 In the first three years, Year 7 – 9, all students will follow our broad and balanced curriculum which will give them a good foundation in all key subjects as well as exposing them to new and exciting knowledge and ideas.